influxdata/telegraf/plugins/inputs/cloudwatch/README.md

 Dense metrics are generated when `metric_format` is set to `dense`.

-Dense metrics use the same fields over and over for every AWS Metric and differentiate between AWS Metrics using a tag called `statistic` with the AWS Metric name:
+Dense metrics use the same fields over and over for every AWS Metric and differentiate between AWS Metrics using a tag called `metric_name` with the AWS Metric name:

 - cloudwatch_{namespace}
   - Tags
-    - statistic (AWS Metric name)
+    - metric_name (AWS Metric name)
   - Fields
     - sum         (metric Sum value)
     - average     (metric Average value)